Tutorial

 Event callbacks

-A small example which shows how to use callback methods via FTPHandler subclassing:
+Here’s an example which shows how to use callback methods via FTPHandler subclassing:

 from pyftpdlib.handlers import FTPHandler